 - 3.1.
 For funding purposes, the Administering Authority will treat employers in different ways depending on how they participate in the Fund and its views on their financial strength. - 3.2.
-As set out in the FSS, employers will be set their own individual contribution rate, unless they participate in one of the three groups set out below: - Town and Parish Councils under paragraph 2 of Part 2 of Schedule 2, will be part of the Town and Parish Council Group (TPCG), unless they have otherwise opted out of this group in accordance with terms set out in the FSS and as agreed by the Administering Authority - Academies and free schools under Part I (paragraph 20) of Schedule 2 will be part of the Academies Group (AG) - Some admission body employers may be part of the Admission Body Group (ABG), provided they participated in the ABG on 31 March 2019. - 3.3.
+As set out in the FSS, employers will be set their own individual contribution rate, unless they participate in one of the three groups set out below: - Town and Parish Councils under paragraph 2 of Part 2 of Schedule 2, will be part of the Town and Parish Council Group (TPCG), unless they have otherwise opted out of this group in accordance with terms set out in the FSS and as agreed by the Administering Authority - Academies and free schools under Part I (paragraph 20) of Schedule 2 will be part of the Academies Group (AG).
+With effect from I November 2023, new academy contractors (whether on a standard or pass-through basis) will also be part of the AG unless they have more than 200 employees. - Some admission body employers may be part of the Admission Body Group (ABG), provided they participated in the ABG on 31 March 2019. - 3.3.
 Employers in a group will pay the same future service rate and share the funding risks of the group as set out in the FSS. - 3.4.
 Regardless of whether they are grouped or ungrouped individual employers will pay for any legal and actuarial costs incurred on their behalf.